gausec/BIOL7880/README.md

-# BIOL7880 is a graduate level bioinformatics course at East Carolina University.
+# BIOL7880 is a graduate-level bioinformatics course at East Carolina University.
 ---

 #### *The objective of this course is to prepare graduate students in bioinformatics skills*